kanchanpoudel/0Engine/README.md

 # Lie
 This is a 2D game engine with a project code name **Lie**

-## Running Using Visual Studio or CLion
+## Running Using Visual Studio
 - Run the solution file `Lie.sln` to open the project using Visual Studio in Windows
-- Open the directory `Lie/cmake` using CLion to open the project using CLion in other OS
-- To run using CMake in other OS, you must replace the `./Lie/cmake/Dependencies/lib/` libraries with specific OS libraries

 ## Dependencies
 - [GLFW](http://www.glfw.org/)
 - [GLEW](http://glew.sourceforge.net/)

-*Note that dependencies for Win32 application are included in `Dependencies/lib` and for unix `cmake/Dependencies/lib`* *All the headers files that are needed for Dependencies are included in `Dependencies/include`*
+*Note that dependencies for Win32 application are included in `Dependencies/lib`* *All the headers files that are needed for Dependencies are included in `Dependencies/include`*

 ## Solution Structure for VS users